October 13, 2023

-Once a strategy and a goal are chosen for your campaign, it is time to think about the settings:
+Tip: Once a strategy and a goal are chosen for your campaign, it is time to think about the settings

 Ad groups may contain one or more ads that have a similar target.
-It is up to you on how to organize an account, but often within ad groups, a separate ad is defined and created by the different types of services or products that are offered.
+It’s your decision how you organize an account but often within ad groups, a separate ad is defined and created by the different types of services or products that are offered.

 Ad groups contain and control the following functions: